It’s only the most important homeschool document you’ll ever create! No pressure.

 If you want to use an online template that looks really official, HSLDA offers a transcript service.
 Note that they won’t write your transcript for you, rather you enter your data in their system and they store it for 12 months.
 While I have not personally used it, I know many who have and were very satisfied with the product.
 HSLDA Transcript Service

-For those of you with intermediate computer skills, you can build a document in Word or Open Office, and fill in your own courses.
+You don’t need special skills or software- I can teach you how to build your document in Word or Open Office, and you’ll fill in your own courses.
 You won’t be able to automatically calculate the GPA, but you can use the free GPA calculator link above to work that out.
 This is the method I use for my kids, and after you to the first one, you’ll have no trouble building others.

-After the course, you can send me your transcript through the “dropbox” and it will be sent directly to my email.
+BONUS: After the course, you can send me your transcript through the “dropbox” and it will be sent directly to my email.
 I’ll take a look and see if everything looks good.
-This is optional, but it’s included in the price.
+The cost for the class and consulation? $0 it’s my gift to you!